Chart of the Day: 99% are Under Current Rate

 Today’s Chart of the Day comes from BlackRock and shows that 105 of 112 asset classes lost money in 2022.

-Today’s Chart of the Day comes from Wolfstreet and shows the supply of new vehicles in number of days.
+Today’s Chart of the Day comes from the Financial Times and shows a variety of things.

 I often joke that when I started banking in 1996 there were three of me that do the level of work I do now.
 This chart supports it.